AlaskaAirlines/auro-backtotop/README.md

-# Backtotop
+# Back-to-top

-`<auro-backtotop>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of helping visitors quickly return to page top.
+`<auro-back-to-top>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of helping visitors quickly return to page top.

 ## UI development browser support